- Title Ponga Eastern Asturias

 Plant life

-Such is the ecological importance of Ponga's forests that Peloño Partial Nature Reserve, an extensive, continuous beech wood, can be found inside the park.
+Such is the ecological importance of the Peloño forests that within the park is the Peloño Partial Nature Reserve, a large continuous expanse of beech trees.

-These woodlands alternate with other formations such as meadows, pastures and moors abundant in broom, heather and gorse, a consequence of ancestral land use, making the landscape of Ponga singularly beautiful.
-There are also significant chestnut plantations, which are very striking, being concentrated in the central area of the park, around the villages of Beleño, Abiegos and Taranes.
+These wooded masses alternate with other formations such as meadows, pastures, scrubland, heathland and gorse, a consequence of the ancestral use of the territory, giving the landscape of Ponga a singular beauty.
+Also noteworthy is the presence of chestnut tree plantations, which are very striking, as they are concentrated in the central area of the park, around the villages of San Xuan/San Juan de Beleño, Abiegos and Tarañes.

 Wildlife

-33557 San Juan de Beleño
+33557 San Xuan/San Juan de Beleño.
+Ponga

-Phone 985 843 113
+Telephone 985 843 113